cracyc/msdos-player/readme.txt

 In this time, the memory space 0C0000H-0CFFFFH are used for EMS page frame, so the size of UMB is decreased from 224KB to 160KB.

+To enable the serial I/O, please specify the option '-s[P1[,P2]]'.
+If you specify '-s', the virtual COM1/2 are connected to the host's COM ports found in the first and second by SetupDiGetClassDevs() API.
+If you specify '-s3,4', the virtual COM1/2 are connected to the host's COM3/4.

 ----- Binaries